what m+ garbage do i have to deal with this week?

 • M+ Interrupt Tracker - Lists and tracks your group's interrupts.

-• Dragonflight Dungeons - Comprehensive alerts for trash and boss abilities.
+• The War Within Dungeons - Comprehensive alerts for trash and boss abilities.
 Covers things bossmods do not.
 Optionally offers simple verbal queues such as "stack, spread, dance, etc." Absolutely invaluable.

 General Information & Utility WeakAuras